hallr/DAT_SF_19/other/git_github_setup.md

   3. Type `git config --global user.email "youremail@domain.com"` (use the email address associated with your GitHub account)
   4. Type `git config --list` again.
 Those setting should be updated to match the config changes you just made.
 Note that you can also check an specific setting by typing `git config --global` with no argument.

-2. Clone the course repo to your laptop:
+2. Clone YOUR FORK of the course repo to your laptop:
   1. cd to the place where you want to copy the course repo.
 Your desktop is a great place for this while in the course, but any place where you can easily find it via the command line is fine.
+Create a "General Assembly" directory.
-The following will create a folder called "DAT_SF_19" in the working directory of your local computer, and will copy the repository into that folder.
-(If you don't know what the working directory is, type `pwd`.)
+  2. cd into the General Assembly directory.
+The following will create a folder called "DAT_SF_19" in that directory of your computer, and will copy the repository into that folder.
-  2. Clone the course repo to your laptop by typing `git clone https://github.com/hallr/DAT_SF_19.git`
+  3. Clone the course repo to your laptop by typing `git clone` and the HTTPS URL for your forked repo.
+It will be of the form `https://github.com/<yourGithubUsername>/DAT_SF_19.git`
-  3. cd into the DAT_SF_19 directory that is now on your laptop.
+  4. cd into the DAT_SF_19 directory that is now on your laptop.
 List the contents of that directory.
 What do you see?
-  4. **NOTE**: We will not be working in the course repo.
-We will use this directory to pull new class content from github.
-We will then copy any files to our personal homework directory to do work.
-This avoids potential conflicts with the course repo!
+  5. **IMPORTANT**: Always copy and rename files before modifying them in your fork of the course repo.
+If you modify a course file, then git will detect a merge conflict the next time you pull from the updated course repo.
+These are no fun.
+  6. Create a folder called "Homework" in your repo.
+This is the folder in which you will do your work and submit homework assignments.

+3. Setup remotes:
+  1. Set up your fork to pull the latest content from the instructor repo in Rob's github account.
+To do this, we'll create what's called an upstream remote.
+Type `git remote add instructor https://github.com/hallr/DAT_SF_19.git`
+  2. Type `git remote -v`

-3. **OS X / Unix ONLY** Install the `subl` command: In this step, we will install a new command that will enable us to launch Sublime Text 2 from the command line.
+4. **OS X / Unix ONLY** Install the `subl` command: In this step, we will install a new command that will enable us to launch Sublime Text 2 from the command line.
 We will also set Sublime Text 2 as the default editor for git.
 The default text editor for git is the system default.
 So, unless you are comfortable working in vi (on OS X), we strongly recommend that you set up git to use Sublime Text 2.
   1. **STOP.
 We will do this together!** Copy/paste the following to your command line.
 This creates a symlink.
 Make sure it copies exactly and that you have not missed any characters!

   ```sudo ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl```